yminami373/Treepedia_Public/README.md

 *Note that this does not take into consideration the green season.
 This supposes that all points generated have requests sent to GSV.
 Each point requires six requests for calculating the index.
 **Free credit is applied per month, to each billing account.

-If `mini_dist` is increased to 100m, for example, number of points generated will drop to 4661 and the total cost will be $0 with free credit applied ($196 without free credit).
+If `mini_dist` is increased to 100m, for example, number of points generated will drop to 4661 (max.
+27966 requests) and the total cost will be $0 with free credit applied ($196 without free credit).

+Finally, please note that [requests exceeding 25,000 requests per day require an API key and a digital signature](https://developers.google.com/maps/documentation/streetview/usage-and-billing#authenticating-requests).

 # Contributors
 Project Co-Leads: Xiaojiang Li and Ian Seiferling